zoharbabin/kaltura-discord/memory-bank/activeContext.md

 3. **Technical Improvements**:
    - Enhance error handling with more detailed information
-   - Improve mobile compatibility for Discord Activity
+   - Improve synchronization with network condition considerations
    - Add validation to prevent undefined values in critical fields
    - Implement more comprehensive automated tests
    - Optimize performance for high-traffic scenarios